Pacutacatete100/Connect5AI/README.md

 It has been developed as the final project of @Pacutacatete100 and @aguilaair with the help of @fatcatmat.

-This project is not finished yet and will not tyrain.
-We hope to fixthis soon.
+This project is not finished yet and will not train.
+We hope to fix this soon.

+@aguilaair and @fatcatmat when should we continue working on this?